-Claire: Is there anything in particular that you guys feel that you learned new working on this project or any experience you thought was particularly valuable?
+Claire: Is there anything new that you guys feel that you learned working on this project or any experience you thought was particularly valuable?

-Melanie: It was like drinking from a fire hose,.
-As far as the project goes, I think the thing that I took away most from it, was the data cleansing and preparation and putting everything together.
+Melanie: It was like drinking from a fire hose.
+As far as the project goes, the thing that I took away from it, was the data cleansing and preparation and putting everything together.

 Katrina: I agree with Melanie, being able to easily clean and prep the data was my favorite part about Dataiku.
 We learned a lot of tools in the class, so adding another one was crazy, but Dataiku was so easy to learn.

-Claire: Is this a project you would consider expanding on in any way or you turned it in, you’re ready to go onto the next thing?
+Claire: Is this a project you would consider expanding on in any way or did you turn it in and are ready to go onto the next thing?